 False clues and conclusions: Being more disciplined, using to-do lists, meditation, etc.

 Surprising solution: Get out of your head and focus on your breath instead.
 Practice mindfulness.
 For example, doing routine tasks like brushing your teeth is effortless for you because you are out of your head.
 You are not thinking, “should I or should I not do this?”
 You’re also not struggling with your feelings.
 Instead, you just do it without thinking.
 Even more difficult tasks can be accomplished by being mindful and just doing it.

 Now you see why one of the most respected persuasion psychologists, Robert Cialdini, recommends the mystery formula.

 You’ve also seen how this formula’s been used to write some of the most exciting fiction and non-fiction books.

 You also know it’s been used for years to persuade people and convert readers into buyers on sales pages.

-Now, what would it mean to you to have followers who actually listen to your every word?
+What would it mean to you to have followers who listen to your every word?

-About the author: Mitro has been passionate about building online tribes through captivating content for over 10 years.
-Now he’s sharing his tribe building tips with writers, teachers, and influencers.
-Get notified when his next email list building case study is released here.
+About the author: Mitro has been passionate about building online tribes through captivating content marketing for over 10 years.
+Now he’s sharing his tribe-building tips with writers, teachers, and influencers.